-Camille working on the assembly of the sonar mounts, while Robert works on the pan-tilt turret:
+Camille working on the assembly of the sonar mounts, while Camille works on the pan-tilt turret:

 Camille building the first of the six steering assemblies, each of which consists of a servo, servo block, motor, hub, and wheel.
 We are using a combination of Actobotics parts and our own parts that we made on the CNC.

 We use a scale drawing of the master plate to plan out where all the components are going to be positioned.

 Camille shows Camille how to machine a part of the vertical mill.